+Define targets by using target set definition files, as follows:

+- SAN Volume Controller

+- Storwize family

+- DS8000

-Define targets by using target set definition files (SAN Volume Controller, Storwize V7000, and DS8000) or by using a naming convention (SAN Volume Controller and Storwize V7000 only).
+Alternatively, use a naming convention for SAN Volume Controller and Storwize family only.
 This convention determines the name of the target for both the source volume name and the target set name as specified for the current operation.

-Tip: There is no requirement to define target volumes, if you select SAN Volume Controller and Storwize V7000 dynamic target allocation.
+Tip: There is no requirement to define target volumes, if you select SAN Volume Controller and Storwize family dynamic target allocation.

-Target set definition files
+Target set definition files: